collective/collective.cover/README.txt

    this will be addressed in a future realease of the package.
 See `81`_ and `112`_ for more information.

-Collective Cover is a product that allows the creation of advanced covers for websites homepages, especially for news portals, government and intranets that require more resources than a simple page or collection can offer.
-However, despite offering rich resources to build a cover, the Collective Cover also provides a very easy mechanism for managing it's contents, fully based on drag and drop interface.
+``collective.cover`` is a package that allows the creation of advanced covers for websites homepages, especially for news portals, government and intranets that require more resources than a simple page or collection can offer.
+However, despite offering rich resources to build a cover, ``collective.cover`` also provides a very easy mechanism for managing it's contents, fully based on drag and drop interface.

-Based on Deco, who will be the new model for building Plone Content, Collective Cover allows the inclusion of Tiles in your body, forming a advanced panel for your homepage.
+``collective.cover`` is based on Blocks and Tiles the same as Deco, the new layout composition system for Plone.

+..
+TODO: add links to Blocks, Tiles and Deco

+..
+TODO: add a comparisson among Deco and collective.cover

 Use cases
 ^^^^^^^^^